Admissions to the Academy

 Academy Admissions Authority

-The Governors are the Admissions Authority for Churchill Academy and Sixth Form.
-The Governors act in line with The School Admissions Code 2007.
+The Trustees act in line with The School Admissions Code 2007.
 This code applies under Section 84 of the Schools Standards & Framework Act 1998 (as amended by Section 40 of the Education & Inspections Act 2006) and further amended and changed by provisions in the Education Act 2011.

-The Governors of Churchill Academy & Sixth Form confirm:
+The Trustees of Churchill Academy & Sixth Form confirm:

 - Their determination to collaborate with the Local Authority in a strong partnership to the benefit of local children and families.